DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 Statistics Display
 ~~~~~~~~~~~~~~~~~~

-When run in a linuxapp environment,
+When run in a linux environment,
 the VMDQ and DCB Forwarding sample application can display statistics showing the number of packets read from each RX queue.
 This is provided by way of a signal handler for the SIGHUP signal,
 which simply prints to standard output the packet counts in grid form.